base-org/web/apps/base-docs/base-camp/docs/etherscan/etherscan-sbs.md

 hide_table_of_contents: false
 ---

-In this article, you'll learn about Etherscan, a Blockchan explorer to inspect the Blockchain state and activity.
+In this article, you'll learn about Etherscan, a blockchain explorer to inspect the Blockchain state and activity.

 ---